 Zelos Team Management

-Volunteer management by Zelos is a very simple app that lets you create shifts and tasks for your volunteers.
+Zelos is a very simple volunteer management app that lets you create shifts and tasks for your volunteers.
 You can also let volunteers self-schedule or bid for the shifts, and offer gamified rewards for the high achievers.
 The standard subscription is free forever, and the number of volunteers in each project is not limited.
 The premium prices are also fixed subscriptions, and not dependent on the number of volunteers.

 Sling is an easy to use team scheduling app that lets you schedule volunteers manually, or mark some shifts as open for signup.
 The basic scheduling features are absolutely free to use, and upgrading to premium features is based on the number of project members.